cetz-package/cetz/src/lib/decorations/brace.typ

       type(amplitude) in (int, float),
       message: "amplitude must be a number, got " + repr(amplitude), )
-    // we achieve flipping by inverting the amplitude if flip { amplitude *= -1 }

     let aspect = style.aspect
     assert(